-The clearance between the bottom edge and paved/unpaved ground of cladding must comply with section 9.1.3 of E2/AS1.
-The finished floor must also comply with these requirements.
+The clearance between the bottom edge of the cladding and paved/unpaved ground must comply with section 9.1.3 of E2/AS1.
+The finished floor level must also comply with these requirements.
 These clearances must be maintained throughout the life of the building.

-Stria Cladding must overhang the bottom plate by a minimum of 50mm as required by E2/AS1.
+Stria Cladding must overhang the bottom plate by a minimum of 50mm, as required by E2/AS1.

 Stria Cladding must maintain a minimum clearance of 100mm from paved ground, and 175mm from unpaved ground.

 On roofs and decks, the minimum clearance must be 50mm.

 Do not install external cladding such that it may remain in contact with water or ground.
-Refer Figures 4 and 5.
+Refer to Figure 3.